 If you have opted for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery, and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
 If using the Omnia Card together with the Roma Pass doesn't work for you, you can use your Roma Pass for all the monuments and museums included and then buy tickets for the Vatican on your own.
 Learn how to do it in this article: Vatican Museum Tickets.

-If you still prefer to buy the tickets separately, for example, for the Colosseum, here's my article about Colosseum Tickets and Tours.
+If you still prefer to buy the tickets separately, for example, for the Colosseum, here's my article about Colosseum Tickets.

 There is also the possibility to buy a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both sites.
 Find here all the information: How to buy tickets for the Colosseum and the Vatican.